About E-merl

 Q. Ahem.
 So, anyway, how long has E-merl.com been going?

 A. E-merl.com has been around since 2000.
 Before E-merl there was Triple Distilled and before that there was Merl-Net.
-The design and focus of the site has really changed a lot over the years – the current version of E-merl is the seventh major redesign since I purchased the domain.
+The design and focus of the site has really changed a lot over the years – the current version of E-merl is the eighth major redesign since I purchased the domain.

 Q. So maybe it’s passed time to write a new FAQ rather than just repeatedly re-editing this conversation?